Home

 PhD Candidate, Centre for International Health

-This PhD-project is based on long-term anthropological fieldwork over a period of 12 months in 2023-2024.
-The fieldwork was based ob an ethnographic approach involving participant observation, unstructured interviews, spontaneous focus groups, and semi-structured in-depth interviews.
+This PhD project is based on 14 months of long-term anthropological fieldwork in 2023 and 2024.
+The fieldwork used an ethnographic approach involving participant observation, unstructured interviews, spontaneous focus groups, and semi-structured in-depth interviews.

 My PhD is part of the interdisciplinary NFR project Reporting in context: An interdisciplinary initiative to strengthen maternal health services and surveillance in Ethiopia and Tanzania (MATRISET), headed by Astrid Blystad.
 The MATRISET project is a collaboration between the University of Bergen, the University of Dar es Salaam, the Muhimbili University of Health and Applied Sciences, Addis Ababa University, and the University of Sussex.